Inflammatory Bowel Disease (IBD), symptoms, causes, and how Functional Medicine can help...

 MAP is a bacteria that causes inflammatory bowel disease in domestic livestock – a condition called Johne’s disease.

-Johne’s disease shares some similarities with CD in humans.
+Johne’s disease shares some similarities with Crohn’s disease in humans.

-MAP bacteria has been found to be higher in patients with CD, compared to those with UC or no IBD.
+MAP bacteria has been found to be higher in patients with Crohn’s disease, compared to those with ulcerative colitis, or no IBD.